coapjs/node-coap/README.md

 Use an array of buffers
 if you need to send multiple options with the same name.

-If you need to pass a custom option, pass a string containing a
+If you need to pass a custom option, pass a string containing a a number as key and a `Buffer` as value.

 Example: